JetBrains/teamcity-documentation/topics/docker-wrapper.md

 <td>

-Specify a Docker image here.
+Specify a Docker image name as stated in the Docker Hub.
 TeamCity will start a container from the specified image and will try to run this build step within this container.

+For example, `ruby:2.4` will run the step within the Ruby container, version 2.4.

 </td></tr><tr>